Logistics centres: the cornerstone of the supply chain

 Logistics centres as a logistics activities zone

 Logistics activity centres are areas in which business activities are carried out.
 They are specially prepared to perform logistics tasks.
-Generally speaking, these types of logistics facilities are located near one or various transport hubs so as to facilitate movement of the goods.
+Generally speaking, these types of logistics facilities are located near one or various transport hubs so as to facilitate the movement of the goods.

 These large installations were created as a result of the changes experienced by the supply chain over the past few decades, which has been further accentuated by the e-commerce boom.